Machine learning & data-driven modeling in bioengineering

 Multiple hypotheses

-We want to test whether the gene expression between two cells differs greater than chance alone.
+We want to test whether gene expression differs between two cells more than would be expected by chance alone.
 We test the two samples with a p-value cutoff of 0.05:

 How many false positives would we expect after testing 20 genes?